 Meaningfulness reinforces motivation.
 To kick the process off, motivation requires management attention and effort.

-Performance must be measured against job descriptions; and goals and expectations must be quantified.
+Performance must be measured against job descriptions and goal set from time to time; and goals and expectations must be quantified.

 If the employee is motivated, resulting performance then depends on the personal characteristics of the individual worker and the situation or environment they work in.
 Their personal characteristics include personality and general mental ability.
 And for adults, these are substantially unchangeable.